New York Personal Injury Lawyer

 What Compensation Can You Recover After an Injury in Westchester County?

-Compensation is not just about what happened—it’s about what the injury has taken from you.
+Compensation is not just about what happened.
+It is about what the injury has taken from you.

 New York applies a pure comparative negligence rule under CPLR § 1411.
-This means your compensation is reduced by your percentage of fault, but you are never completely barred from recovery.
+This means your compensation is reduced by your percentage of fault, but you are not completely barred from recovery.

-That distinction matters.
+That matters.
 In some states, partial fault can eliminate a claim entirely.
-In New York, it simply changes the value.
+In New York, it changes value, not viability.

 How Does the Personal Injury Claims Process Work in New York?